 The Biomimicry Fellowship Program, launched in collaboration with Great Lakes Biomimicry in 2012, is a training program for next generation innovators.
 Biomimicry Fellows are UA doctoral students who are supported through industrial assistantships with organizational sponsors, rather than through teaching assistantships or research grants.
 Over the course of a typical five-year doctoral program, Biomimicry Fellows dedicate up to 20 hours per week to advancing biomimicry initiatives within their sponsoring organizations.

 More details are provided in our Biomimicry Fellowship Program Info Packet.

 Calls for applications for Biomimicry Fellowships will be announced on this page as positions come available.
 Applications are reviewed on a rolling basis.

-For more information about Grad Fellowships: Contact Peter Niewiarowski, BRIC Principal Investigator / Director of Biomimicry Fellowships, and Emily Kennedy, BRIC's Director of External Relations
+For more information about Grad Fellowships: Contact Peter Niewiarowski, BRIC Principal Investigator / Director of Biomimicry Fellowships.

 Title: IB PhD Student, Biomimicry Fellow